Semantic-Org/Semantic-UI-React/CONTRIBUTING.md

 })
 ```

-##### isConformant (required)
+#### isConformant (required)

 This is the only required test.
-It ensures a consistent baseline for the framework, and can can help you get your component off the ground.
+It ensures a consistent baseline for the framework.
+It also helps you get your component off the ground.
+You should add this test to new components right away.

 >This list is not updated, check the [source][1] for the latest assertions.